IBM/WxMCPServer/README.md

 **WxMCPServer** requires **IBM webMethods Integration Server** or **IBM webMethods Microservices Runtime** as the server (tested with v11.1).
 To integrate with API Management solutions, you must implement the [MCP Tool Catalog API](/resources/APIs/WxMCP-Tool-Catalog/WxMCP-Tool-Catalog-1-1.yml).

-There are instructions (and pre-configured assets) on how to implement this API on various systems
+Instructions are provided (along with pre-configured assets) on how to implement this API on various systems:

 ### 3.1 Implementing Tool Catalog on webMethods API Management